gentoomen/bhottu/README.md

-list replies                   # lists replies and uploads them to sprunge.us for easy viewing stop that                      # stops the bot from triggering yes, stop that                 # really stops the bot from triggering (can only be used after stop that) assign [term] to [variable]    # assigns a new possible suggestion to a variable don't reply to [trigger]       # kicks users who try add a reply for this trigger reply to [trigger]             # makes it okay to add a reply for this trigger again
+list replies                   # lists replies and uploads them to sprunge.us for easy viewing stop that                      # stops the bot from triggering yes, stop that                 # really stops the bot from triggering (can only be used after stop that) remove reply to [trigger]      # stops the bot from triggering without asking for confirmation assign [term] to [variable]    # assigns a new possible suggestion to a variable don't reply to [trigger]       # kicks users who try add a reply for this trigger reply to [trigger]             # makes it okay to add a reply for this trigger again